Understanding API objects

 Accessing the sandbox API

-Marqeta provides a shared sandbox environment that allows you to safely explore the capabilities of the API.
+The Marqeta platform provides a shared sandbox environment that allows you to safely explore the capabilities of the API.
 The base URL for the shared sandbox is:

 Note that this is a shared environment and you should not populate it with sensitive data.
 For detailed information on accessing and using the shared sandbox, refer to the Quick Start guide.